 - Debut April 21, 2018

-After a solid start to his pro career, Jesse hit a first bump in the road in 2013 when he was limited to a 5-14 record in 27 starts for the [[Reading Fighting Phils]] of the Eastern League.
-His ERA was still a solid 3.64, and he struck out 154 batters in 138 1/3 innings, so his season was no that bad apart from the ugly won/loss record.
-However, he followed that with another very poor mark for Reading in 2014, 3-10, and this time with a 5.05 ERA to boot.
-He was injured for part of that year, making only 16 starts in AA and making rehabilitation appearances with a couple of lower-level teams in the system.
-In 2015, he was back with Reading for a third straight season, and while this time he found himself winning a number of games, going 7-2 in 15 starts, his ERA was middling at 4.24.
-Still, he was given a chance to pitch at the AAA level for the first time later that year, going 2-4 in 9 starts for the Lehigh Valley IronPigs of the International League.
-His ERA was 6.25 though, so his combined line was 9-6, 4.95, hand his strikeout rate fell markedly, to 89 over 125 1/3 innings.
-He then underwent reconstructive elbow surgery after the season.
+After a solid start, Jesse hit his first bump in the road in 2013 when he was limited to a 5-14 record in 27 starts for the Reading Fighting Phils of the Eastern League.
+His ERA was still a solid 3.64, and he struck out 154 batters in 138 1/3 innings, so his season was not bad apart from the tough win-loss record.
+He followed with another very poor mark for Reading in 2014, 3-10, with a 5.05 ERA to boot.
+He was injured part of the year, making only 16 starts in AA and making rehab appearances with a couple of lower-level teams in the system.
+In 2015, he was back with Reading for a third straight season, and while he found himself winning a number of games, going 7-2 in 15 starts, his ERA was middling at 4.24.
+Still, he was given a chance to pitch at AAA for the first time, going 2-4 in 9 starts for the Lehigh Valley IronPigs of the International League.
+His ERA was 6.25, so his combined line was 9-6, 4.95, and his strikeout rate fell markedly, to 89 over 125 1/3 innings.
+Biddle underwent reconstructive elbow surgery after the season.

-At that point, the Phillies gave up on Jesse as a prospect and on February 3, 2016 traded him to the Pittsburgh Pirates in return for Yoervis Medina.
-The Bucs were convinced that he could still emerge as a successful big league pitcher after his recovery from the surgery.
-However, a few weeks into spring training, on March 11th, he was designated for assignment when the Pirates put veteran 3B David Freese under contract.
-He was placed on waivers and claimed by the Atlanta Braves a week later.
-He made his major league debut with the Braves in April of 2018 and pitched 60 times for them, all in relief, going 6-1, 3.11 with 1 save.
+At that point, the Phils gave up on Jesse and, on February 3, 2016, traded him to the Pittsburgh Pirates for Yoervis Medina.
+The Bucs were convinced he could still emerge as a successful big league pitcher after his recovery from the surgery.
+A few weeks into spring training, on March 11th, he was designated for assignment when the Pirates signed former postseason hero David Freese.
+Biddle was claimed by the Atlanta Braves a week later.
+He made his major league debut with the Bravos in April 2018 and pitched 60 times, all in relief, going 6-1, 3.11 with a save.
 He allowed just 50 hits in 63 2/3 innings and struck out 67 batters.
 He was not used in the postseason, however, and started the 2019 season slowly, with an ERA of 5.40 in his first 15 games and 10 walks in just 11 2/3 innings.
-On May 15th, he was designated for assignment and on May 20th was sent to the Seattle Mariners along with the injured Arodys Vizcaino in return for Anthony Swarzak.
+On May 15th, he was designated for assignment and, on May 20th, was sent to the Seattle Mariners, along with the injured Arodys Vizcaino, in return for Anthony Swarzak.
 One month later, he was DFAed and claimed by the Texas Rangers, and suffered a season ending elbow injury in July.
 Texas outrighted him off the 40 man roster after the season.